DimensionDev/Maskbook/docs/rfc/000-Payload-v37.md

 The implementation MUST fail when the `alg` is not recognized as a known algorithm.
 The implementation MUST fail when the `k` is not valid for the given `alg`.

+When encrypting with AES key, the implementation MUST NOT use `additionalData`, the `tagLength` MUST be 128.

 #### Encoding from JsonWebKey `jwk`